SnellerInc/sneller/doc/sneller-SQL.md

 #### `SUBSTRING`

+`SUBSTRING` extracts a substring from the input string.
+The function accepts two forms:

-`SUBSTRING(str, start, length)` extracts a substring from the input string.
-A substring is described with the starting position (counted from 1) and length.
+1. `SUBSTRING(str, start, length)` - substring is
+   described with the starting position (counted from 1) and length.

+2. `SUBSTRING(str, start)` - substring is denoted
+   with the starting position and spans to the string's end.

 If `start` is negative or is larger than the length of `str`, then the result is an empty string.